numerica-ideas/community/docker/dockerize-springboot-mysql/README.md

 ## Create a Spring Boot Application
 Before proceeding, let's create a basic Spring Boot App with the latest stable release at the time of writing, which is version **3.1.2**.

-It involves accessing the initializer service at [https://start.spring.io](https://start.spring.io/), provide some basic details in regard to the App, select the required dependencies then hit on the **GENERATE** button to have the basic structure of the project as follow:
+It involves accessing the initializer service at [https://start.spring.io](https://start.spring.io/), providing some basic details in regard to the App, selecting the required dependencies then hitting on the **GENERATE** button to have the basic structure of the project as follows:

 ![spring-boot-initializer](./images/spring-boot-initializer.png)

-You can quickly determined the following dependencies that come packaged in the **Maven** project:
+You can quickly determine the following dependencies that come packaged in the **Maven** project:
 - **Spring Data JPA**: Persist data in SQL stores with Java Persistence API using Spring Data and Hibernate.
 - **Spring Web**: Build web, including RESTful, applications using Spring MVC.
 Uses Apache Tomcat as the default embedded container.
 - **MySQL Driver**: MySQL JDBC driver.

-Open the generated project in your favorite IDE or editor (I'm mainly using IntelliJ IDEA and VsCode), from there you can tweak it a bit to have some entities, controllers, and logics.
+Open the generated project in your favorite IDE or editor (I'm mainly using IntelliJ IDEA and VsCode), from there you can tweak it a bit to have some entities, controllers, and business logic.

-Hosted on GitHub, here's the [source code](https://github.com/numerica-ideas/community/tree/master/docker/dockerize-springboot-mysql) of the Spring Boot application that we'll be using to to setup Docker on along with a MySQL database.
+Hosted on GitHub, here's the [source code](https://github.com/numerica-ideas/community/tree/master/docker/dockerize-springboot-mysql) of the Spring Boot application that we'll be using to setup Docker along with a MySQL database.

-The **application.properties** file holds some App configurations, it's not uncomon to see sensitive credentials in it, here's its content:
+The **application.properties** file holds some App configurations, it's not uncommon to see sensitive credentials in it, here's its content:

 ```
 # Server port